ewancoder/ewancoder.github.io/content/dev/concurrency/thread-pool/thread-pool.md

 You might have a different number in place of `6`, but what's important is that it is different from the thread `1` on which our main method executes.
 In theory, you might even get `6` before the second `1` line, because as soon as we schedule the work on another thread - a thread is being picked up from the thread pool and the work is being executed there.
 If our second Log statement from the main thread was taking a long time to execute, the statement from the `Work` method might have been executed faster.

 Note that here we did not create or destroyed any threads.
 When application started, it created a number of threads for us and placed them in the **Thread pool**.
-We asked the thread pool to queue some work for us, and it got executed on one of the free threads off the thread pool, not spending time on creaton and deletion of any threads.
+We asked the thread pool to queue some work for us, and it got executed on one of the free threads off the thread pool, not spending time on creation and deletion of any threads.
 As soon as our `Work` method is done, thread `6` is free and is returned to thread pool, so that it can be reused later by any other code that we might queue on the thread pool.

 The `QueueUserWorkItem` accepts a delegate that accepts `object? state` object, which can be used to pass the state inside our method that needs to be executed on another thread.